-In contrast, when Queen Jezebel attempted to save herself from Jehu’s wrath by accentuating her charms: “…she painted herself and adorned her head,” (1 Kings 2: 30), it appears Jehu, the man of God, was not at all moved by her artifice and ordered Jezebel to be thrown out the window and killed!
+In contrast, when Queen Jezebel attempted to save herself from Jehu’s wrath by accentuating her charms: “…she painted herself and adorned her head” (1 Kings 2: 30), it appears Jehu, the man of God, was not at all moved by her artifice and ordered Jezebel to be thrown out the window and killed.

 Additional Resource:

-Christian Questions Podcast Episode #1240: Is It a Sin if I …?
+Episode #1240: Is It a Sin if I …?
 (Part I)

 Examining whether how we dress and if gambling are sins